 I was a counselor for eight summers and was fortunate to have Coach Laney and many older staff as mentors.
 My experience as a counselor was equally as powerful as my experience as a camper.
 Being a counselor helped me develop a sense of responsibility and helped me learn to have empathy for others.
 Being part of something bigger than myself, and making a positive difference with campers, was tremendously rewarding.

 Becoming director allowed me to continue being part of the team that creates the Camp Laney experience every summer.
 It is my hope that every boy who attends camp, and every young man who works as a counselor, will experience the same joy and sense of accomplishment that I did.

-From (The Directors) Rob and Whitney, down to each counselor, to every CIT, I know that Laney brings together the type of person I want influencing and teaching my boys during those special weeks on the mountain.
+From (The Directors) Whitney and Scott, down to each counselor, to every CIT, I know that Laney brings together the type of person I want influencing and teaching my boys during those special weeks on the mountain.

 Camp Laney gave me the confidence as a child that I desperately needed and it reinforced the value system my parents taught me.
 Camp was also a great way for me to learn how to take care of myself as well as look out for others.
 As a camper, one of my favorite things was meeting people from all over the southeast and beyond.
 The friends that I made as a camper and counselor, and continue to make, have impacted my life in such a positive way.

 As a child, you don’t notice how important certain events can be in your life at the time.
 As an adult, we can reflect on our childhood and point to moments in our lives that helped define who we are now.
 I know my experience at Camp Laney has helped me become the person I am today.
 For me to be able to influence a new generation of campers and counselors is an amazing blessing.
 This is the greatest job in the world!